-In accordance with applicable federal, state and local law, the Nixa Fire Protection District provides equal opportunities for applicants and district members regardless of race, gender expression, age, pregnancy, religion, creed, color, national origin, ancestry, physical or mental handicap, genetic information, veteran status, marital status, sex or any other protected class or status.
-The District does not show partiality or grant any special status to any applicant, member or group of members, unless otherwise required by law.
+In accordance with applicable federal, state, and local law, the Nixa Fire Protection District provides equal opportunities for applicants and district members regardless of actual or perceived race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, age, disability, pregnancy, genetic information, veteran status, marital status, and any other classification or status protected by law.
+The District does not show partiality or grant any special status to any applicant, member, or group of members unless otherwise required by law.